OpenTelemetry Collectors

 - Click Save to complete collector registration.

-Install OTel Collector
+Install OTel collector

-An example of using a collector to send logs to AIDR is provided below.
+Install the Collector guide for OTel collector deployment options.An example configuration for using a collector to send logs to AIDR is provided below.

 Deploy collector